 A global, diversified and balanced oil and gas portfolio

 We operate in all the main oil and gas production regions, from Asia to Africa, Russia, the Middle East, the United States and the North Sea.
 We leverage cutting-edge technologies for the complex oil and gas projects – onshore, offshore, conventional and unconventional – that we run all over the world.
-Our portfolio is balanced and diverse, with our expertise clearly demonstrated by the start-up of 14 major projects and the launch of more than ten new developments all over the world in 2017 and 2018.

 In addition, as part of our aim to prepare the future of energy, we are renewing our portfolio by developing our exploration strategy.
 Today, we have a solid, diversified portfolio of proven and probable reserves1 representing 20 years of reserve life at constant production levels.
 To steer exploration operations toward the most promising areas, we capitalize on 3D and 4D modeling technologies, for example, which help us assess the potential of reservoirs as accurately as possible and more effectively plan ahead for seismic risks.

 1Proven reserves of oil and gas are reserves that have been estimated with reasonable certainty, since fields have already been discovered and their potential has been assessed.
 Probable reserves are estimated based on proven reserves and the probability of finding more elsewhere.
 Proven and probable reserves correspond to the sum of proven reserves and probable reserves.

 Creating value for our stakeholders in all our host countries

 As an oil and gas major, we have a responsibility toward our host countries and the communities that live near our facilities.
 That is why we engage in dialogue with our stakeholders well before our projects are launched, and take a comprehensive and integrated approach to local development in our operations.

 Find out more about our community commitment: Harnessing our community commitment to create value.